 A split-system heat pump is a ductless HVAC system that uses an external and internal unit(s) to keep your home warm during cold days and cool during warm days.
 It provides the perfect solution for homeowners who desire a centralized heating and cooling system but have no existing ductwork.

 A split system is energy-efficient because you can independently control the internal units connected to the single external unit, setting different temperatures in each room as desired.

 While boilers are among the oldest heating systems around, they remain popular among homeowners due to its ability to heat homes evenly and efficiently.
 A boiler system uses radiant heat to warm the rooms of your home, giving you more comfortable and longer-lasting heat than you would get from other HVAC options.

 Using hot water from a boiler that is typically installed in the basement of your home, a boiler system generates radiant heat to keep rooms warm.
 The heated water is coursed through pipes, which are installed in the walls or beneath the floors of the rooms that require heating.
 This radiant heat keeps rooms warmer longer because of the warmed surface.
 Depending on your preference, you can choose from gas-fired boilers or oil-fired boilers with high AFUE ratings to provide energy-efficient heating.

 Key Benefits of a Boiler System

-- Fewer allergens in the air – Compared to duct heating, boiler heating does not distribute dust and allergens into the air you breathe inside your home.
+- Fewer allergens – Compared to duct heating, boiler heating does not distribute dust and allergens that many traditional heating systems do.

-- Control of which rooms are heated – Boiler heating systems come with controls that allow you to choose which rooms or zones to heat, allowing you to pinpoint high-traffic areas.
+- Heat Control – Boiler heating systems are equipped with controls so you can choose which rooms or zones to heat.
+This allows you to pinpoint high-traffic areas.

-- Cost savings on utility bills – Greater control of which areas are heated and which are not makes it a more economical and more energy-efficient choice than duct heating
+- Energy Savings – By enjoying greater control over which areas are heated makes boilers a more economical and more energy-efficient choice than duct heating.